SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/05_graphit_debugging.md

 </tr>
 <tr>
 <td valign="top" width="300pxl">Parameters</td>
 <td valign="top" width="600pxl">Click to open the Parameters window to populate the Debug parameters.
-These settings are also used when Graphit is invoked by <a href="/articles/15_web_services/09_swagger.md">Swagger</a>.
+These parameters (and not their debug value) are also used when Graphit is invoked by <a href="/articles/15_web_services/09_swagger.md">Swagger</a>.

 </tr>
 <tr>